How is Zeffy free?

 1. Getting tax-exempt status with the IRS

-Most nonprofit organizations need an EIN to apply for tax-exempt status under Section 501(c)(3) of the Internal Revenue Service.
+Most nonprofit organizations, or tax exempt entities, need an EIN to apply for tax-exempt status under Section 501(c)(3) of the Internal Revenue Service.
 While all nonprofits don't pay taxes, they have to file certain forms and follow specific rules to maintain tax-exempt status.
 Those applications require an employee identification number.

-The IRS uses the EIN to track tax filings and compliance with federal tax regulations.
+The IRS uses EIN numbers to track tax filings and compliance with federal tax regulations.

 2. Opening a bank account

 Most financial institutions require nonprofits to submit an employer identification number to open a business bank account.
-Opening an account for your nonprofit, allows you to keep its funds separate from the directors’ finances.
+Opening an account for your nonprofit organization, allows you to keep its funds separate from the directors' finances.

 You will also require an EIN to apply for business loans.
 Some charitable organizations can choose to use business loans to invest in high-priced items, like a new location.